1. Overview

 Labour inputs are mainly measured through a Laspeyres cost-weighted labour index (CWLI), which uses administrative data on the health service's workforce to measure growth in full-time equivalent staff numbers weighted by their cost, in a similar manner to the cost-weighted activity index used for quantity output.
 However, it should be noted that agency staff are included in intermediate consumption inputs because they are not employed by the NHS, while NHS bank staff are included in labour inputs, because they are NHS employees.

 The intermediate consumption of goods and services used in the provision of healthcare is also calculated using expenditure data deflated by relevant deflators to account for the cost inflation faced by the health service.
-From Public service productivity, healthcare, UK: 2017 onwards, many of the deflators used are taken from the NHS Cost Inflation Index (NHSCII), which is produced by the Department of Health and Social Care.
-This includes the overall NHSCII, sector-specific components of the NHSCII and a version specific to NHS providers’ intermediate consumption produced by the Office for National Statistics (ONS).
-A change to the methodology for deflating agency staff expenditure, which makes use of mandatory data collections undertaken by NHS England and NHS Improvement on agency staff spending, was incorporated in the data for FYE 2019 onwards.
+From our Public service productivity, healthcare, UK: 2017 onwards, many of the deflators used are taken from the NHS Cost Inflation Index (NHSCII), which is produced by the Department of Health and Social Care (DHSC).
+This includes the overall NHSCII, sector-specific components of the NHSCII and a version specific to NHS providers' intermediate consumption produced by the ONS.
+A change to the methodology for deflating agency staff expenditure, which makes use of mandatory data collections undertaken by NHS England and NHS Improvement on agency staff spending, was incorporated in the data for financial year ending (FYE) 2019 onwards.

 The volume of capital inputs is measured by consumption of fixed capital, which covers the cost of depreciation of capital goods (items that are anticipated to be in use over several years, such as buildings and vehicles) over time.
 Data used for this element are estimated in the UK National Accounts using the perpetual inventory method.